 - At a minimum, the plan should describe the strategy for ensuring access to testing for students and employees, regardless of vaccination status, who are symptomatic or have known or suspected exposure to an individual infected with SARS-CoV-2.
 Note that the current Cal/OSHA Emergency Temporary Standards (Cal/OSHA ETS) require employers to offer testing at no cost to employees during paid time for:

-- Symptomatic unvaccinated employees, regardless of whether there is a known exposure.
+- Symptomatic employees, regardless of vaccination status or known exposure.

-- Unvaccinated employees in an outbreak (3 or more employee cases).
+- All employees in an outbreak (3 or more employee cases), regardless of vaccination status.

 - Implement entry screening testing at the beginning of the term for all individuals.